Paul Wiedefeld: Maryland Secretary of Transportation

 On January 24, 2023, Governor Wes Moore named Wiedefeld as the Maryland Secretary of Transportation.
 His nomination was unanimously approved by the Maryland Senate on February 17.
 As the Secretary of Transportation, Wiedefeld oversaw construction of the Purple Line, the revival of plans for the Red Line, and high-occupancy toll lane expansions to the Capital Beltway and Interstate 270.
 The Francis Scott Key Bridge collapse occurred during his tenure, and he was involved in press briefings in the immediate aftermath of the event.

 In December 2023, facing a long-term budget shortfall, Wiedefeld announced a six-year plan to cut the state's transportation budget by $3.3 billion, or eight percent, including a $1.6 billion cut to "all major highway expansion construction projects" and a $652 million cut to transit expansion projects.
 The proposed plan would reduce commuter bus services and lines, delay the state's transition to electric buses, and cancel plans to expand the Brunswick Line.
 Although the legislature included provisions to raise fees on vehicle registration for electric vehicles and heavier cars to prevent drastic cuts to the state's transportation projects, Wiedefeld again proposed $1.3 billion in cuts to Maryland's transportation budget in September 2024, which would delay various infrastructure projects around the state, including the widening of the American Legion Memorial Bridge and the state's transition to electric buses.

 Wiedefeld resigned as Maryland Secretary of Transportation on August 1, 2025.
-He was succeeded by deputy secretary Samantha Biddle, who will serve as interim secretary until Governor Moore names a permanent successor.
+He was succeeded by deputy secretary Samantha Biddle, who served as interim secretary until December 18, 2025, when Governor Moore named Kathryn Thomson to be the next Maryland Secretary of Transportation.